-CLKoutX_DDLY and CLKoutX_HS set the digital delay used for CLKoutX and CLKoutY.
-This value only takes effect during a SYNC event and if the NO_SYNC_CLKoutX bit is cleared for this clock group.
+CLKoutX_DDLY and CLKoutX_HS sets the digital delay used for CLKoutX.
+This value only takes effect during a SYNC event and if the NO_SYNC_CLKoutX bit is cleared for this clock output.
 See Clock Output Synchronization (SYNC).

 Programming CLKoutX_DDLY can require special attention.
-See Special Programming Case for R0 to R5 for CLKoutX_DIV and CLKoutX_DDLY for more details.
+See section Special Programming Case for R0 to R5 for CLKoutX_DIV and CLKoutX_DDLY for more details.

-Using a CLKoutX_DDLY value of 13 or greater will cause the clock group to operate in extended mode regardless of the clock group's divide value or the half step value.
+Using a CLKoutX_DDLY value of 13 or greater will cause the clock output to operate in extended mode regardless of the clock ouptut's divide value or the half step value.